 Staff are also involved in the on-going monitoring of children who have been placed in Special Education.
 They are part of the team who track the student's progress, decide when changes are required and make recommendations about program changes or even demissions (when the student is ready to return to the regular classroom).

-Sometimes, a student's progress continues to be poor, despite modifications made to program by the classroom teacher.
+Sometimes, a student's progress continues to be slow, despite modifications made to the program by the classroom teacher.
 Then the school may request a psychological assessment, in order to allow a staff member from Psychological Services to work directly with the student.
 This formal referral is required by law and is signed by the parents/guardians (or when appropriate, student), to ensure their agreement with the referral.
-Following the referral being received by Psychological Services staff, parents/guardians will be contacted to inform them about nature of the assessment and to obtain their informed consent for the assessment to take place.
+Following the referral being received by Psychological Services staff, parents/guardians will be contacted to inform them about the nature of the assessment and to obtain their informed consent for the assessment to take place.

 What is a Psychological Assessment?

 Psychological assessments are only carried out with the explicit permission of the parent/guardian (or when appropriate, student).
-The professional from Psychological Services will contact parents/guardians or student prior to the assessment to obtain their consent.
+The professional from Psychological Services will contact parents/guardians or the student prior to the assessment, to obtain their consent.
 During this contact, the professional will explain the nature of the services to be offered, the risks and benefits of the service, possible outcomes, confidentiality of the information obtained and the limits to that confidentiality.
 In this way, parents/guardians are providing truly informed consent for the assessment to proceed.

 Typically, a psychological assessment involves the professional from Psychological Services gathering information about a student and observing that student as he/she functions in the school.
 Initially, the student may be observed in class or in other school contexts, to get an idea of the student's behaviour and to see how the classroom environment is impacting on the student.
 Interviews are also an important part of the information gathering process.
 These typically include interviews with the student, the teachers, the parents/guardians and the school principal.
 As part of the interviewing process, surveys or questionnaires may be given to parents and teachers.
 Standardized tests of intelligence, personality and achievement may also be conducted with the student.
 These tests examine relevant aspects of the student's skills: Academic, intellectual, perceptual, vocational, social/emotional etc. Because these tests are standardized on a wide range of children, they can provide information about how the student is performing compared to others his/her age in the general population.
-This, in turn can indicate patterns of individual strengths and needs.
+This, in turn, can indicate patterns of individual strengths and needs.

 Gathering this information and preparing a profile of the student is the first major step of the assessment process.
-The second major step involves sharing this information with parents/guardians, student and teachers.
-This information is used to modify or change the student's program and to develop teaching strategies to encourage academic success.
+The second major step involves sharing this information with parents/guardians, the student and teachers.
+This information is used to modify or accommodate the student's program and to develop teaching strategies to encourage academic success.
 Parents/guardians and teachers are an integral part of this process.
 They provide key information about the student and are involved in helping devise strategies that will compensate for learning weaknesses and build upon learning strengths.
 Together, parents/guardians, teachers and the staff of Psychological Services can work effectively to help students who are experiencing difficulty in the regular classroom setting, to become more successful learners.